Ahmet Türk: Political career

 He was elected MP for the Democratic Party (DP) representing Mardin province in 1973.
 Later he resigned and joined the Republican People's Party (CHP) and was re-elected as a deputy representing Mardin.
 Following the military coup in 1980, he was removed from parliament, arrested and sent to Diyarbakir Prison for 22 months.
 After his release, he was active in different left wing parties.
 In 1987, he was elected to parliament as a representative of Mardin on behalf of the Social Democratic Populist Party (SHP) but got expelled from the party in 1989 for attending a Kurdish Conference in Brussels.
-Following he joined the newly founded Peoples Labor Party (HEP).
+He then joined the newly founded Peoples Labor Party (HEP).
 The SHP agreed again to an electoral alliance and in 1991 he was re-elected to parliament.
-He supported an eventual peace process between the Kurdistan Workers Party (PKK) and the Turkish Government, and in April 1993 he travelled to Bar Elias, Lebanon to attend jointly with Jamal Talabani and Kemal Burkay a press conference where a unilateral ceasefire was announced by Abdullah Öcalan.
+He supported an eventual peace process between the Kurdistan Workers Party (PKK) and the Turkish Government, and in April 1993 he travelled to Bar Elias, Lebanon to attend jointly with Jalal Talabani and Kemal Burkay a press conference where a unilateral ceasefire was announced by Abdullah Öcalan, leader of the PKK.
 In July 1993 the HEP was prohibited by the Constitutional Court, alleging the party was pursuing aims contrary to the indivisibility of Turkey.
 He then joined the Democracy Party (DEP) a successor party of the HEP established in May 1993.
 The DEP was supportive of the PKK and elected Hatip Dicle as its party chair, who reasoned that the PKK was not a terrorist party and should be classified a political party.
-In fact, several of the parties leaders had attended congresses attended also by PKK members ahead of the parties foundation congress.
-Türks and five other DEP deputies parliamentary immunities were lifted in March 1994 and he was sent to prison for terror charges.
-He was sentenced to 15 years in prison.
+In fact, several of the parties leaders had attended congresses attended also by PKK members ahead of the party's foundation congress.
+Türk's and five other DEP deputies parliamentary immunities were lifted in March 1994 and he was sentenced to 15 years in prison for terror charges.
 He appealed and was released on the 27 October 1995.
 Türk was the chairman of the former pro-Kurdish Democratic Society Party (DTP) in Turkey and was a member of the Grand National Assembly of Turkey.
 On 26 February 2007, as the acting president of the DTP, he was sentenced together with vice-president Sebahat Tuncel to 18 months imprisonment for having used the Kurdish language in a leaflet of the DTP women wing, for the International Women's Day on 8 March.
 Then on 6 March 2007 he was convicted to 6 months imprisonment for calling Abdullah Öcalan "Mister" (Sayin), but the sentence was suspended.
 He was again elected MP to the Turkish Parliament for Mardin on the 22 July 2007.
 However, on 11 December 2009, the Constitutional Court of Turkey voted to ban the DTP, accusing it of connection with the Kurdistan Workers' Party (PKK).
 Türk was expelled from the Grand National Assembly and he and 36 other party members were banned from joining any political party for five years.
-Türk appealed to the European Court of Human Rights and in 2016 Turkey was condemned to pay Türk 30`€000.
+Türk appealed to the European Court of Human Rights and in 2016 Turkey was condemned to pay 30,000 Turkish Liras.
 In April 2010 he was attacked by İsmail Çelik who beat him and broke his nose. Çelik first received a prison sentence of 11 months and 20 days, which was later changed into a fine of 7000 Turkish Liras (about US$300).